vjspranav/cs3301_osn/home.md

 ## Lecture hours

-The lectures will be in-person and will held on every [Monday and Thursday 10:00 AM to 11:30 AM](schedule.md) in Room no: SH2 (Vindhya).
+The lectures will be in-person and will held on every [Monday and Thursday 10:00 AM to 11:30 AM](schedule.md) in Room no: H205.
 The lecture materials (slides, lecture notes if any and links to supporting resources) can be accessed [here](lectures.md).

 ## Office Hours